bobemoe/LineupNinja/README.md

 ## Configure Lineup Ninja
 In the LineupNinja admin area, go to "Publish" and create a new "json" publication.
 This will give you an API URL, and optional username and password.
 You need to enter these into the wordpress plugin settings (see below)

-If you want your wordpress site to update each time the "Publish" button is clicked in LN, then enter the following URL into the callback field: `https://YOURDOMAIN.COM/wp-content/plugins/lineupninja/publish.php` If you leave this out you will have to manually visit the URL each time you want your site to update (you will still need to click Publish in LN too)
+If you want your wordpress site to update each time the "Publish" button is clicked for this publication in LN, then enter the following URL into the callback field: `https://YOURDOMAIN.COM/wp-content/plugins/lineupninja/publish.php` If you leave this out you will have to manually visit the URL (or trigger publish.php from the command line) each time you want your site to update (you will still need to click Publish FIRST in LN too)

 ## Settings
 * api_url : the URL from LineupNinja that was given to you when you published your lineup, including your username/password if you set one in your publishing settings.
 It should look something like `https://username:password@api.lineup.ninja/json/your_publication_url`